 And we found a way!
 What Servebolt Optimizer 3.2 does now is that it reads the

 .mo-file using the WordPress MO-reader class.
-We then extract all the entries out from this class and store it in a WordPress transient.
+We then extract all the entries from this class and store them in a WordPress transient.
 We’re then using

 Implementing this feature, inspired by code Per Søderlind wrote, allowed us to see a 40ms decrease in load time!